 Unsecured Loans: A Definition

-For those who are unfamiliar with how the process of loan applications generally works, this may be about as clear as mud.
+For those who are unfamiliar with how the process of loan applications generally works, you may need some further explanation.
 So, let’s take this definition apart by looking at what the two ‘Cs’ mean: creditworthiness and collateral.

 Creditworthiness is a Risk Assessment Tool